espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/introduction/index.md

 showAuthor: false
 ---

-## The ESP-IDF
+## Lecture: ESP-IDF Introduction

 The ESP-IDF (Espressif IoT Development Framework) is the official operating system and development framework for the ESP32 series of microcontrollers by Espressif Systems.
 It provides a comprehensive environment for building IoT applications with robust networking, security, and reliability features.

-ESP-IDF framework supports FreeRTOS, allowing developers to create real-time, multitasking applications.
-With extensive libraries, components, protocols, tools, and documentation, ESP-IDF simplifies the development process, enabling seamless integration with hardware peripherals, Wi-Fi, Bluetooth, Thread, ZigBee, and cloud services.
-The ESP-IDF includes almost 400 examples, covering a wide range of use cases and helping developers quickly get started on their projects.
+ESP-IDF framework includes FreeRTOS that allows developers to create real-time, multitasking applications.
+With extensive libraries, components, protocols, tools, and documentation, ESP-IDF simplifies the development process enabling seamless integration with hardware peripherals, such as Wi-Fi, Bluetooth, Thread, ZigBee, and cloud services.

+ESP-IDF includes almost 400 examples, covering a wide range of use cases and helping developers quickly get started on their projects.

 ### Architecture

-The ESP-IDF platform architecture is mainly divided in 3 layers:
+The ESP-IDF platform architecture is mainly divided into 3 layers:

 - **ESP-IDF platform**
   - Contains the core components required and all the operating system.
 Includes the FreeRTOS, drivers, build system, protocols, etc.